Carville Historic District: National Hansen's Disease Museum

 The National Hansen’s Disease Museum's exhibits include a history of the Carville facility, the United States Public Health Service and Daughters of Charity of St. Vincent de Paul who cared for the residents.
 Other exhibits include a recreated 1940s-era patient's room, stories of patients, their daily lives as residents and the problems they faced and information on Hansen's disease and advances in treatment.

-Immediately after Hurricane Katrina, the town of Carville became the temporary home for thousands of National Guard troops and public health officials assisting with relief efforts.
-Museum officials interviewed several of the personnel and recorded their responses.
-They also photographed the damage in nearby communities and the tasks the workers faced to help restore these areas.
-The museum created a new collection for these materials.

 Other archival collections include photos and records of the Daughters of Charity who worked as nurses, teachers, researchers, medical librarians, and pharmacists from 1896 to 2005; The 66 Star a bi-monthly patient newsletter issued between 1931 and 1934 and its successor, The STAR, which began publication in 1941 and continues today.
 The archives also holds copies of The Question Mark, a student newsletter that began in the 1940s and The Point Clarion, the employee newsletter.

 The property also includes a chapel which is still in operation called the Sacred Heart Chapel and it is a secondary church to St. Gabriel Catholic Church.